Dimitvp/Real-Estate-Company/README.md

 # Real-Estate-Company
 Small console app representing real estate company.
-It is just for OOP exercise.
+It is just for basic OOP exercise.